pablo-moisset/metacom_sensitivity/README.md

 2- Instalation

-Unpack the provided files in any user directory.
+Download all the provided files in any user directory.

 3- Running the program